 Your sauce will continue to thicken as it stands, because your pasta is continually absorbing liquid.
 If your sauce gets too thick, you can always add a splash of broth or water to thin it back out.

-This skillet meal keeps well as a leftover and can be stored in a sealed container in the refrigerator for 2 to 3 days.
+This cajun tortellini meal keeps well as a leftover and can be stored in a sealed container in the refrigerator for 2 to 3 days.

 Andouille Sausage Tortellini Skillet Meal